nadigerdivya/Interview_Questions/README.md

 5. How to get details from server?
 Explain.
 6. React build process.
     - Packaging process.
+7. What version of React you used?

 Redux
 ----------
 1. Redux workflow.
+2. Why Redux.

 NodeJs
 ----------------